Isaac Newton born today in 1643

-Newton’s work in three famous volumes comprise the Philosophae Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), often referred to as simply the Principia.
+Newton published his insights in three famous volumes titled the Philosophiae Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), often referred to as simply Principia, which is, by all accounts, a masterpiece.
 In this work, Newton states his three laws of motion, which today form the foundation of classical celestial mechanics.
-The Principia also lays out Newton’s revelations about gravity.
+Principia also lays out Newton’s revelations about gravity.

 1. An object at rest will remain at rest unless acted on by an outside force.
 An object in motion continues in motion with the same speed and in the same direction unless acted upon by an outside force.
-This law is often called the law of inertia.
-Click here to read more about Newton’s First Law of Motion.
+This is the law of inertia.
+Read more about Newton’s First Law of Motion.

-2. When a force acts on a mass, acceleration is produced.
+2. When a force acts on a mass, it produces acceleration.
 The greater the mass of the object being accelerated, the greater the amount of force needed to accelerate the object.
-Click here to read more about Newton’s Second Law of Motion.
+Read more about Newton’s Second Law of Motion.

 3. For every action there is an equal and opposite reaction.
-Click here to read more about Newton’s Third Law of Motion.
+Read more about Newton’s Third Law of Motion.

-According to his Second Law of Motion, acceleration is produced when a force acts on an object.
+So according to his Second Law of Motion, acceleration is produced when a force acts on an object.
 Newton must have thought, what is that force?
-He came to understand this force as what every school child today knows as gravity.
+Then he came to understand this force as what every school child today knows as gravity.

 Newton’s great revelation was that the force of gravity doesn’t just extend to the tops of apple trees.
 If an apple tree were as high as a mountain, for example, the apple would still fall.
 The force would still be operating.
-Newton’s insight was that the force of gravity extends much further … to the moon.
-He recognized that the orbit of the moon around Earth is a consequence of the force of gravity.
+Newton’s insight was that the force of gravity extends much farther … to the moon.
+Thus, he recognized that the orbit of the moon around Earth is a consequence of the force of gravity.

-Others who followed Newton – most particularly Albert Einstein – refined our understanding of gravity.
-The most accurate description of gravity today can be found in Einstein’s general theory of relativity, which asserts that gravity is a consequence of the curvature of space-time.
+Others who followed Newton – particularly Albert Einstein – refined our understanding of gravity.
+In fact, the most accurate description of gravity today is in Einstein’s general theory of relativity, which asserts that gravity is a consequence of the curvature of space-time.